 2. Make Your Brand Valuable

 To engage people, you should make your brand valuable – not through money, but with content.
 Think of your social media outlets as being like magazines or TV channels.
 You want to fill them with programming that draws readers and viewers.
-Your content should showcase you and what you have to offer to an employer or client and friends and followers.
+Your content should showcase you and what you offer to an employer, client, friends, and followers.

 You will need to decide what type of content you want to share.
-LinkedIn lets members write blogs and post them on the site.
+LinkedIn lets members share job announcements, write blogs, and post them on the site.
 They also allow users to upload videos and other visual content.
 Will you post educational content?
 Informative?
 Entertaining?
 Think of what you enjoy reading and watching, then create content that you would regularly read and watch.

 The value comes in offering something to your viewers and readers.
 If you provide engaging content consistently, they will come back for more.
 If your content gets them thinking, they will reach out with comments.